Toms42/Disruption-ROS/README.md

 # RCP-Spotlight

 This is the repo for the Spotlight project for Robotics for Creative Practice (16-375) at CMU.
+Most of this code was written in the span of about a week, so some parts are a little hacky in order to get the performance to work on time.

+This project coordinates an "intelligent" lamp that can rotate continuously, tilt, turn on/off, and control a set of three background robot automata.
+The robot senses through a motion capture system setup in the performance gallery.
+The robot's control loop is closed through the motion capture system, so it is required for operation.
+A simple simulator is provided to test the system without a motion capture system, including testing the robot hardware "simulator-in-the-loop" with a simulated mocap system and robot.

+Check out a video here: https://www.youtube.com/watch?v=D0R_D-RSr8Q

 ## Setup and File Hierarchy
 ### This stuff all relies on ROS, so install from here: